-- Completed principal survey - List of instructional staff with roles and email addresses to create the sample for an online instructional staff survey and a date to administer the survey - Master schedule with teachers' names and subjects and a map of the school building for the classroom observations - Time and date to conduct a principal interview - Dates to conduct classroom observations and, if relevant, focus groups and interviews with stakeholders across the school (potentially including teachers; counselors; instructional coaches; community members; family representatives; and, in middle and secondary schools, students)
+- Completed principal survey - List of instructional staff with roles - Master schedule with teachers' names and subjects and a map of the school building for the classroom observations - Time and date to conduct a principal interview - Dates to conduct classroom observations and, if relevant, focus groups and interviews with stakeholders across the school (potentially including teachers; counselors; instructional coaches; community members; family representatives; and, in middle and secondary schools, students)

 After the dates for the instructional staff survey, classroom observations, and focus groups and interviews have been set, the AIR site lead will work with the school leader or other identified staff to plan the activities around each of the data collection efforts.
-For the instructional staff survey, the site lead will send an email to instructional staff on an agreed-on day providing them with background on the needs assessment and inviting them to complete the online survey.
-The online survey will be open for at least 2 weeks-and maybe longer, if necessary to achieve the desired response rate-and staff who have not responded within 1 week will receive a reminder email.
+For the instructional staff survey, the site lead will send the survey link to the school principal to distribute to instructional staff on an agreed-on day, providing them with background on the needs assessment and inviting them to complete the online survey.
+The online survey will be open for at least 2 weeks-and maybe longer, if necessary to achieve the desired response rate.
 For the classroom observations, the classroom observers will check in at the school's main office and then select the classrooms to observe using the roster and schedule provided by the school leader; the school leader is not involved in selecting classrooms to visit.
 For the focus groups and interviews, the site lead will work with the school leader or other identified school staff to develop a schedule of activities.
 The school staff will identify participants, times, and locations for each of the sessions.
 Further detail on the itinerary for the day of focus groups and interviews is provided in the following section.

-After the analysis of resulting data is complete, the AIR site lead will send a draft of the needs assessment report to the school lead.
-This draft report will outline the findings from the needs assessment.
-The school lead will have an opportunity to review the draft report and provide any clarifications or factual corrections.
-Following this review process and any necessary revisions, the site lead will submit a final report to the school, district, and ISBE contacts.
-The site lead also will participate in a debrief session to review the findings of the report and answer any questions about the needs assessment process that resulted in the report.
-As noted in an earlier section, AIR will conduct a data debrief session to review the report findings.
+After the analysis of resulting data is complete, the AIR site lead will send the needs assessment report to the school and district leads.
+This report will outline the findings from the needs assessment.
+The site lead will facilitate a debrief session to review the findings of the report and answer any questions about the needs assessment process that resulted in the report.
+As noted in an earlier section, AIR will conduct this data debrief session to review the report findings.

-Following the conclusion of the needs assessment process, AIR will survey district and site primary contacts to gather information on the process and resulting report.
+Following the conclusion of the needs assessment process, AIR will survey district and site primary contacts to gather feedback on the process and resulting report.
 AIR will use this information to inform continuous improvement efforts.